-Use quality control measurements to locate surface irregularities.
-Examine the California profilograph type plot with the Engineer to identify surface irregularities following the guidance in MTM 727 and field check the locations to verify that correction is justified.
-Alternate bump finding methods which utilize the ProVAL software may be considered by the Engineer, if agreed to by the Contractor.
-All quality control measurements are at Contractor's expense.
+Use QC measurements to locate surface irregularities.
+Examine the profilograph measurements to identify surface irregularities and field check the locations to verify that correction is justified.
+Alternate bump finding methods which utilize software may be considered.
+All QC measurements are at Contractor's expense.